lynnfaraday/aresmush.com/tutorials/code/templates.md

 1. The **Template Renderer**, which sets up the template and contains methods to help format everything.
 2. The **ERB Template**, which uses Ruby's [ERB Template system](http://www.stuartellis.name/articles/erb/) to mingle text with embedded Ruby code to control the actual display.
 (Similar to embedded Python for those familiar with that.)

+{% tip %}
-{% include tip.html content="Template files are located in a 'templates' folder within each plugin - for example <code>aresmush/plugins/describe/templates/character.erb</code>." %}
+Template files are located in a 'templates' folder within each plugin - for example <code>aresmush/plugins/describe/templates/character.erb</code>.
+{% endtip %}

 For example, here is a sample of the ERB file for the character description template: